Skip to main content

 Treat failure handling as part of the build, not cleanup.
 For business-critical workflows, set up active monitoring and one clear exception path you actually review.
 Keep updates anchored to one source-of-truth record so it is easier to spot and correct mismatches when something fails.

 Keep a small control pack for each automation: owner, trigger fields, expected output, sample record, and exception path.
 For policy-sensitive changes, use explicit approval gates instead of hiding decisions inside convenience logic.
-Use placeholders such as “Add current threshold after verification” when a rule is not yet confirmed.
+When a rule is not confirmed, mark the requirement as pending official or advisor verification and keep the automation in a manual approval path.
 Audit-ready here means you can trace the event from trigger to final record update without guesswork, not that you have met every legal retention or evidence standard.

 A practical order is invoice lifecycle updates first, payment confirmation second, and payout exception routing third.
 You want one source of truth for status, whether that is your accounting app or CRM, and every downstream reminder should read from that record instead of maintaining its own version.
 If two tools both try to be the master status field, your follow-ups drift fast.